Revolutionary Communist Party – Red Trench

-Revolutionary Communist Party – Red Trench (Partido Comunista Revolucionario - Trinchera Roja) was a communist party in Peru.
+Revolutionary Communist Party – Red Trench (Partido Comunista Revolucionario - Trinchera Roja; PCR-TR) was a communist party in Peru.
 PCR-TR was formed in 1977, through a split in the PCR.
 PCR-TR was led by Agustín Haya de la Torre and Jorge Nieto.

-PCR-TR joined the Popular Democratic Unity (UDP).

-In 1984 it became one of the founding organizations of Mariateguist Unified Party (PUM).
+The PCR-TR was a member party of Popular Democratic Unity (UDP).
+In 1984, the UDP was dissolved when PCR-TR and other organizations founded the Mariateguist Unified Party (PUM).